TekkadanPlays/awesome-relay-tools/README.md

 # awesome-relay-tools [![Awesome Lists](https://srv-cdn.himpfen.io/badges/awesome-lists/awesomelists-flat.svg)](https://github.com/awesomelistsio/awesome)

-> A curated list of resources for Nostr applications and communities that interface with relay.tools.
+> A curated list of resources for Nostr applications and communities that interface and interoperate with relay.tools.

 ## What is Nostr?